-Notice that when passing a subroutine as an argument, we need to prepend 8 to its name.
+Notice that when passing a subroutine as an argument, we need to append & to the beginning of its name.

 8.2.
 Closures

 All code objects in Perl 6 are closures, which means they can reference lexical variables from an outer scope.